static-frame/static-frame/doc/source/articles/serialize.md

 >>> %time f2 = f1.from_npz('/tmp/frame.npz')
 CPU times: user 0 ns, sys: 281 ms, total: 281 ms
 Wall time: 279 ms

 >>> %time df2 = pd.read_parquet('/tmp/df.parquet')
 CPU times: user 6.05 s, sys: 7.65 s, total: 13.7 s Wall time: 1.85 s
 ```

-Performance tests, shown below, extend this basic approach by using ``frame-fiuxtures`` for systematic variation of shape and type heterogeneity, and average results over ten iterations.
+Performance tests, shown below, extend this basic approach by using ``frame-fixtures`` for systematic variation of shape and type heterogeneity, and average results over ten iterations.
 For all interfaces, the default configuration is used (except for disabling compression).
 The code used to perform these tests is available at GitHub [https://github.com/static-frame/static-frame/blob/master/doc/source/articles/serialize.py].

-### Read Performance Panel
+### Read Performance

 As data is generally read more often then it is written, read performance is a priority.
 As shown for all nine DataFrames of one million (1e+06) elements, NPZ significantly outperforms Parquet and Feather with every fixture.
 NPZ read performance is nearly ten times faster than compressed Parquet.
 For example, with the Uniform Tall fixture, compressed Parquet reading is 21 ms compared to 1.5 ms with NPZ.